ALTERNATE TALES OF THE STAR FORCE

 "Why?"

 "It'll FINALLY shut her up!
-She's been hoping you'd pop the question for over a year now!
+She's been hoping you'd set a date for over a year now!
 See you later, sir."

 "Where do they get these junior officers FROM?" muttered Wildstar as Natalie left.